SAP/spartacus-docs/_pages/dev/features/anonymous-consent.md

 Any user who registers is considered a new user.
 A user who logs in during the same session will have their anonymous consents transferred to registered consents.
 To no longer be considered a new user, the user then needs to refresh the page or close the page to end the current session.

+The MARKETING flag is always transferred between anonymous and registered users, unlike the rest of the anonymous consents.
+That is, if you consent to it as a registered user, it is a consent also when you sign out and remain on the site as an anonymous user.

 More information on the progress of this limitation can be found in our [Spartacus GitHub Issues](https://github.com/SAP/spartacus/issues/6467).